splunk/public-o11y-docs/data-visualization/navigate-with-data-links.rst

 - If a link target is a Splunk Infrastructure Monitoring dashboard, you can follow the link by clicking on the property value.

-- If a property is linked to multiple target dashboards, a few factors determine which dashboard are opened when you click on the property value; see :ref:`click-on-link`.
+- If a property is linked to multiple target navigators or dashboards, a few factors determine which navigators or dashboards are opened when you click on the property value; see :ref:`click-on-link`.

 - If your organization has the permissions feature available, you can define or remove local data links only if you have write permissions for the source dashboard.
 However, you don't need write permissions for the target dashboard.
 To learn more, see :ref:`about-permissions`.